 Before Investing in an Alternating Pressure Wheelchair Cushion, Read This.

-An alternating wheelchair cushion is a substantial investment.
-It is extremely important to make an informed decision about which alternating wheelchair cushion you are going to purchase because this type of wheelchair cushion can affect your health and quality of life.
-An ineffective, poorly designed alternating wheelchair cushion can be a waste of money, and more importantly, can adversely affect your health.
-This blog post intends to provide the consumer with several tips to consider before purchasing an alternating wheelchair cushion and illustrates how Aquila Seating Systems are the only alternating wheelchair cushions that both provide fully automatic alternation and custom internal layouts.
+Investing in an Alternating Pressure Wheelchair Cushion is a big decision.
+It is extremely important to make an informed decision about which alternating pressure wheelchair cushion you are going to purchase because this type of wheelchair cushion can affect your health and quality of life.
+An ineffective, poorly designed alternating pressure wheelchair cushion can be a waste of money, and more importantly, can adversely affect your health.
+This blog post intends to provide the consumer with several tips to consider before purchasing an alternating wheelchair cushion and illustrates how Aquila Seating Systems are the only alternating pressure wheelchair cushions that both provide fully automatic alternation and custom internal layouts.

 Most alternating wheelchair cushions use a rechargeable battery and others required direct connection to AC power.
 Most come in only standard sizes.
 The alternating wheelchair cushion is more complex and costs more than a static cushion to construct so you can expect the cost to be higher than a static cushion.
 The odd thing is that he dozen or so alternating cushions on the market range in price from $250 to $4300.